small-tech/watson/README.md

 ## What’s _not_ included?

-This template does not configure your system for elementary OS app development.
+You will need to configure your GitHub account and set up git on your machine yourself.

-For example, it doesn’t install git, or the elementary SDK.
-To get your system ready to develop for elementary OS, please see the [Basic Setup](https://docs.elementary.io/develop/writing-apps/the-basic-setup) section of the [elementary OS Developer Documentation](https://docs.elementary.io/develop/).
+For instructions on how to do this, please see the [Basic Setup](https://docs.elementary.io/develop/writing-apps/the-basic-setup) section of the [elementary OS Developer Documentation](https://docs.elementary.io/develop/).